 The article aims at exploring the diverse kind of relationship that Nepal shares with India-China and the impact it created in the trade and negotiations of Nepal, particularly regarding fuel and other petroleum products.
 An attempt is made to analyze the subsequent changes taken place in Nepal’s fuel sector as a result of its changing leadership.
 At present, a great challenge had stood before India with the coming of the new Nepal government as the winning leader Mr. Oli stated his rebound with China as one of his agenda if his party won.
 The overall research will be majorly studying the impact of the new government on India-Nepal relations, primarily focusing on fuel diplomacy.
-The research is based on secondary resources (books, articles, news reports, magazines, etc.)

 The relationship between India and Nepal can be traced back since ancient history as they are known for sharing a common identity regarding language, culture, practices, etc. for ages.
 However, the formal ties between the nations officially got strengthened with the 1950 Treaty of Peace and Friendship and Treaty of Trade and Commerce.
 These two treaties allowed access to the two open border by the citizens to move freely across the borders.
 Nepal had got immense benefits from the alliance with India such as working with Indian services and businesses, imports of petroleum products, manufacturing items, etc. Nepalese are also seen serving in Indian army.
 However, being a landlocked country, Nepal can only depend on India and China for its economic survival since it has a closed economy.
 For this purpose, Nepal has also signed a Peace and Friendship treaty with China, similar to that of India.
 The only difference is that Chinese and Nepalese use a pass to cross-border whereas in case of India the movement is free.
 Even though it majorly depends on India for almost 80% of its imports, it also ensures friendly relation with China to reduce its complete dependence on India.
 Thus, to stabilize its government and external affairs, Nepal strives to maintain a balance in its bilateral relations with both the countries.